Mortensen House

 How You Can Help

-In-kind pledges, such as adaptive equipment, new home furnishings, therapy tools, or accessible landscaping materials
+• In-kind pledges, such as adaptive equipment, therapy tools, or building and landscaping materials

 The Mortensen House is more than a home—it’s a launchpad for independence, dignity, and connection.
-By bridging the gap between rehab and home, we’re ensuring no one faces unnecessary delays or setbacks after a spinal cord injury.
+By effectively bridging the gap between rehab and home, we’re ensuring that, as a result, no one faces unnecessary delays or setbacks after a spinal cord injury.

-This project exists because of Michael’s wish and Lois’s generosity.
-Together, their vision created a place where healing and hope take root.
+This project exists primarily because of Michael’s generous heart and, moreover, Lois’s unwavering commitment to seeing his dream come to fruition.
+Together, their shared vision thus created a place where healing and hope take root.